gireeshcse/gireeshcse.github.io/blog/cs/snowflake.md

     - Reduces administrative work and frees up technical staff to focus on increasing analytics.
 * Faster data ingestion and transformation.
 * Snowflake delivers the Data Cloud - a global network where thousands of organizations mobilze data with near-unlimited scale, concurrency, and performance.
-Inside the Data Cloud, organizations unite their siloed data, easily discover and securely share governed data nad execute diverse analytic workloads.
+Inside the Data Cloud, organizations unite their siloed data, easily discover and securely share governed data and execute diverse analytic workloads.
 * Multi-cluster shared data architecture with per-second pricing.

 ### Snowpark